gideontong/Amy/README.md

 * Calls Leo out when he deletes a photo
 * Manually control messages the bot sends
 * Allows admins to wipe recent message history in channels
+* Greets people when they join the server

 ## Getting Started